NHMDenmark/DigitalCollections/labelreader/README.md

 # Labels reader
-Experimenting with automated reading of natural history labels such as Herbarium labels.
+This project aims to provide automated reading of natural history labels such as Herbarium labels.

-Python scripts and ideas for automated reading of machine typed labels (not yet handwritten labels) and Data Matric codes or QR codes.
+Python scripts and ideas for automated reading of machine typed labels (not yet handwritten labels) and Data Matrix codes or QR codes.

 ## Requirements
 The following must be installed on the system.
 On MacOS I install via MacPorts.